 Since 2017, the State Legislature has passed a series of new laws that significantly increase the potential for development of new ADUs and Junior ADUs (JADUs) by removing development barriers, allowing ADUs through ministerial permits, and requiring jurisdictions to include programs in their housing element that incentivize their development.
-As a result, Garden Grove has seen significant increases in ADUs in the community, increasing from just a few dozen permitted annually in 2017, to 217 in 2018, to 297 units in 2019, and as of April 1, 2021, 108 units have already been permitted during the first three months of the year.
-Based on this steeply upward trend, the City anticipates permitting at least 436 ADUs in 2021.
-Conservatively estimating that this upward trend would level off the following year, the City is projecting an average of 436 ADUs will be constructed each year during the planning period (2021-2029), equaling a projection of 3,618 ADUs.
+As a result, Garden Grove has seen significant increases in ADUs in the community, increasing from just a few dozen permitted annually in 2017, to 217 in 2018, to 297 units in 2019, and as of April 1September 15, 2021, 108201 units have already been permitted during the first three monthsquarters of the year.
+Based on this steeply upward trendthe total number of applications in the plan check process, the City anticipates permitting at least 436276 ADUs in 2021.
+Conservatively estimating that this upward trend would level off the following year, the City is projecting projects an average of 436242^2 ADUs will be constructed each year during the planning period (2021-2029), equaling a projection of 3,6182,009 ADUs.
+(242 x 8.3 = 2,009).

-As of 2021, there were 25,531 parcels zoned (R-1) for single-family housing, totaling 5,322 net acres (8.3 net square miles), with ample capacity for additional ADUs.
+As of 2021, there were 25,531,24,000 parcels zoned (R-1) for single-family housing, totaling 5,3224,600 net acres (6.8.3 net square miles), with ample capacity for additional ADUs.
 In addition, ADUs are permitted in multi-family developments and mixed-use developments, which represent a significant share of the City's land and include the Civic Center area, corridors, and transit-adjacent areas.
 In addition, the recent ADU activity may be somewhat depressed by the COVD-19 pandemic and other events of 2020, and do not reflect the most recent ADU laws that went into effect January 1, 2021, that streamline approvals for ADUs.

 This Housing Element includes a program to facilitate the development ADUs.
-The projected 3,618 ADUs (436 ADUs per year for 8.3 years in the planning period) are divided accordingly to SCAG's

-HCD pre-certified percentages for each income category for Orange County.2 The projected ADUs only represent 19 percent of the total 19,168 RHNA housing units.
+The projected 3,6182009 ADUs (436242 ADUs per year for 8.3 years in the planning period) are divided accordingly to SCAG's HCD pre-certified percentages for each income category for Orange County.3 The projected ADUs only represent 1910.5 percent of the total 19,168 RHNA housing units.